 A Critical Warning

-The advantage of refinancing is that the old loans are paid off and borrowers get repay a new loan with new, and hopefully better terms like a lower interest rate or smaller monthly payments.
+The advantage of refinancing is that the old loans are paid off, and a new loan is created.
+Ideally, the new loan will have better terms like a lower interest rate or smaller monthly payments.

-However, it is really important that borrowers think twice before consolidating or refinancing their federal loans with a private lender.
+However, borrowers must think twice before consolidating or refinancing their federal loans with a private lender.
 Going this route means that all of the federal protections that come with the loan will be gone.
 This means no income-driven repayment plans, and no student loan forgiveness.

 Borrowers who won’t need these federal perks and just want a lower interest rate can safely move forward with the private refinance.
 Borrowers who worry about future income levels and their ability to pay would be wise to keep the loans with the federal government so that the federal perks stay in place.